International Travel

 Amsterdam-London Eurostar train service at Rotterdam

-The direct Amsterdam-London Eurostar service runs 4x daily with a journey time of just over 4 hours.
+The direct Amsterdam-London Eurostar service runs up to 4x daily with a journey time of just over 4 hours.
 The train makes stops only at Brussels Zuid/Midi and Rotterdam.

 amsterdam-edinburgh rail map